Rule Sanity Checks (Solana)

 --rule_sanity basic

-or just--rule_sanity
+or simply--rule_sanity

 without a mode, the sanity checks are executed.

-Each sanity check adds a new child node to every rule in the rule tree of the rule report.
-Each check transforms the underlying
+Each sanity check adds a new child node to every rule in the rule tree of the

-If the sanity check fails on a rule, the sanity node in the rule report will be displayed as a yellow icon,
+If the sanity check fails on a rule, the sanity node in the rule

-and its status propagates to the parent rule’s node (see below for an example).
+parent rule’s node (see below for an example).

 The remainder of this document describes the vacuity check in detail.